Penn Undergraduate Research Mentoring Program (PURM)

-Students must be available to work on their PURM project full-time for ten full weeks during the summer.
+Selected students will receive a $5000 award and must be available to work on their PURM project full-time for ten full weeks during the summer.
 In many cases, PURM research relationships continue during the academic year through informal collaborations, independent study, or departmental or university-funded research grants.

-All full-time, regularly enrolled undergraduates in good standing, with a GPA of 3.0 or higher from Penn’s four undergraduate schools who are completing their first- or second-year of college are eligible to apply.
+All full-time, regularly enrolled undergraduates in good standing, with a GPA of 3.0 or higher from Penn’s four undergraduate schools who are completing their first- or second-year of college are eligible.
 Students currently engaged in programs that provide funded research opportunities such as University Scholars, Engineering’s Rachleff Scholars and the Vagelos family of programs are not eligible for PURM funding.
 Students may only receive PURM funding one time.

 PURM Application and Selection Process Overview